 Idea #3: Minimize distractions

 Wherever our work space is, we should try to also make sure the location is quiet.
 A lot of noise in an environment creates more potential distractions for our focus because our brain will have difficulties balancing our focus and processing the noise.
-If you work in an environment that is naturally a bit noisy, I suggest a one time investment in a pair of noise-cancelling headphones.
-Yes, they can be a bit pricey, but your productivity, focus, and quality of work will be large returns on that investment.
-If you’re a person that feels like they actually benefit from background noise, try tossing on some tunes in your headphones or from your computer and get after it.
-I suggest checking out focus playlists, perhaps jazz or classical music, to help you get in a flow state.
+If we work in an environment that is naturally a bit noisy, I suggest a one time investment in a pair of noise-cancelling headphones.
+Yes, they can be a bit pricey, but our productivity, focus, and quality of work will be large returns on that investment.
+If we’re a person that feels like they actually benefit from background noise, try tossing on some tunes in your headphones or from your computer and get after it.
+I suggest checking out focus playlists, perhaps jazz or classical music, to help get in a flow state.
 However, if you’re someone that gets dialed in by blasting Metallica, by all means, rock on.

-It’s also important to keep the surroundings relatively bland so your eyes aren’t wandering around the room at the pictures on the wall, books on a shelf, the neighbor mowing the lawn, or the runner on the street.
+It’s also important to keep the surroundings relatively bland so our eyes aren’t wandering around the room at the pictures on the wall, books on a shelf, the neighbor mowing the lawn, or the runner on the street.
 With that said, our eyes should try to stay on our “target” for as long as they can without breaking the focus.
 Targets can be in the form of a computer screen, a book page, a blank piece of paper, a blank art canvas, or anything else we might be working on.

 Idea #4: Set a timer

 Setting a timer might seem a bit arbitrary, so bear with me.
 This idea can help us build our stamina to sustain focused attention.
-Everyone can sustain focused attention for different lengths of time; and those times vary tremendously, but at some point, everyone needs a brain break.
+Everyone can sustain focused attention for different lengths of time, and those times vary tremendously, but at some point, everyone needs a brain break.
 By setting and using a timer during our work time, we are practicing a way to sustain unbroken focused attention.
 If we can set an intention (let’s say 10 minutes of unbroken focused attention) before we do our focused work, we are building neural circuits that are sending messages to our brain that are saying, “now that I’ve set this timer, it’s time to work”.

 You’ll be surprised how much work you will end up getting done.
 I often set myself timers between thirty to sixty minutes and often get much more done within that time frame than I would during a distracted two hours.
 It correlates with the concept of quality over quantity.
-The higher quality of work minutes we can have, the less overall time we’ll need to complete our work as we become more efficient with our focus and productivity.
+The higher quality of work minutes we can have, the less quantity of time we’ll need to complete our work as we become more efficient with our focus and productivity.